Backblaze/B2_Command_Line_Tool/README.md

 * six
 * yapf

-There is a Makefile with a rule to run the unit tests using the currently active Python:
+There is a `Makefile` with a rule to run the unit tests using the currently active Python:

     make test

-To test in multiple python virtual environments, set the enviroment variable PYTHON_VIRTUAL_ENVS to be a space-separated list of their root directories.
+To test in multiple python virtual environments, set the enviroment variable `PYTHON_VIRTUAL_ENVS` to be a space-separated list of their root directories.
 When set, the makefile will run the unit tests in each of the environments.

-Before checking in, use the pre-commit.sh script to check code formatting, run unit tests, and run integration tests.
+Before checking in, use the `pre-commit.sh` script to check code formatting, run unit tests, run integration tests etc.

 The integration tests need a file in your home directory called `.b2_auth` that contains two lines with nothing on them but your account ID and application key: